ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 <!--or different structures of EMs for a given OM.-->
 <!--However, because ss3sim relies on manipulating SS configuration files,-->
 <!--the package relies on certain SS model configurations.-->
-However, ss3sim is less well-suited for quickly exploring arbitrary SS model setups, which may rely on SS configurations not yet programmed into the ss3sim package functions.
+However, `ss3sim` is less well-suited for quickly exploring arbitrary SS model setups, which may rely on SS configurations not yet programmed into the `ss3sim` package functions.
 Therefore, depending on the simulation study goal, other software frameworks may provide better alternatives.

-One alternative framework is *Fisheries libraries in R* (FLR) [@kell2007] --- an open-source R package developed specifically for evaluating fisheries management strategies through simulation.
+One alternative framework is *Fisheries libraries in R* (`FLR`) [@kell2007] --- an open-source `R` package developed specifically for evaluating fisheries management strategies through simulation.
 <!--FLR aims to incorporate a variety of disciplines-->
 <!--beyond fisheries science and ecology (TODO SUCH AS)-->
 <!--into the development of new methods-->
 <!--for evaluating alternative management strategies and procedures.-->
-Compared to ss3sim, FLR is designed to explore broader questions regarding management strategies with flexible biological, economic, and management components [@hillary2009].
+Compared to `ss3sim`, `FLR` is designed to explore broader questions regarding management strategies with flexible biological, economic, and management components [@hillary2009].
 Thus, it is not specifically designed to explore the impact